WhoBrokeTheBuild/Dusk/Docs/CodeStyleGuide.md

 Use `uint8_t *` over `unsigned char *` for binary data.

 Avoid `using namespace x`, instead prefix all types with `x::`. (e.g. `std::`, `glm::`).

+All angles will be stored in radians.
+When storing constants that are better read as degrees, e.g. 90d, store them as `glm::radians(90.f)`.

 Use `::` to explicitly request the global scope when referencing C functions with conflicting names: